carryingtheflame/psychedelic/README.md

 # Drug-Drug Interactions

-For drug-drug interactions, click here: [link](https://github.com/carryingtheflame/psychedelic/blob/main/interactions.md).
+For a list of drug-drug interactions, click here: [link](https://github.com/carryingtheflame/psychedelic/blob/main/interactions.md).
 Bear in mind knowledge is limited at this time.
 Always err on the side of caution.
+Be sure to read all info on this page and from the Fireside Project.

 # Harm reduction tips